prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-16-leadership-edge-honest-conversations.md

 **Know (Self-Awareness):** Identify your emotional triggers.
 Notice how your body, thoughts, or tone change when you’re stressed, frustrated, or defensive.
 Awareness is the first step.

+> [!NOTE]
-   *Practical tip for self-reflection:*
+> Practical tip for self-reflection
+>
-   Set aside 10 - 15 minutes at the end of the day or after a challenging situation.
+> Set aside 10 - 15 minutes at the end of the day or after a challenging situation.
 Write down:
-   - What triggered a strong emotional reaction?
+>    - What triggered a strong emotional reaction?
-   - How did you respond?
+>    - How did you respond?
-   - What could you do differently next time?
+>    - What could you do differently next time?

 Over time, patterns will emerge.
 You’ll start recognizing your triggers early, anticipate your reactions, and develop strategies to handle them more effectively.
 This small daily habit can significantly improve your emotional awareness and control.

 **Manage (Self-Regulation):** Pause before reacting.
 Use micro-breaks, breathing, or self-talk to regulate impulses.
 If emotions are high, it’s okay to step away or delay a response.
 Decide whether to respond immediately or address it later in a controlled setting.
 Small actions - like counting to ten, taking a short walk, or repeating a calming phrase - can help you regain composure.

 **Act (Intentional Action):** Respond intentionally, focusing on outcomes, solutions, and collaboration rather than venting emotions.

-   *Practical tip:*
+> [!NOTE]
+> Practical tip
+>
-   Prepare a few go-to phrases for situations you frequently face, so you can respond calmly when emotions run high.
+> Prepare a few go-to phrases for situations you frequently face, so you can respond calmly when emotions run high.
+>

-   Sometimes the best action is to wait and address the issue later - whether one-on-one or in a calmer forum - rather than reacting in the heat of the moment.
+> Sometimes the best action is to wait and address the issue later - whether one-on-one or in a calmer forum - rather than reacting in the heat of the moment.

 **Example:** During a code review, a repeated error is flagged by another team.
 Frustration rises, and the stakes feel higher, but instead of snapping: